carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 [root@rhel3 ~]#
 ```

 To verify your k8s cluster is ready for use:
 `kubectl cluster-info`
 `kubectl get componentstatus`

-Your output should be similar to below, Kubernetes master running at <https://192.168.0.63:6443> and all components in a "Healthy" state status and k8s 1.18 installed.
+Your output should be similar to below, Kubernetes master running at <https://192.168.0.63:6443> and all components with a "Healthy" status.

 ```bash
 [root@rhel3 ~]# kubectl cluster-info